vilhjalmur12/syllabus-2018/assignments/day01/README.md

-# Updates

-- Verify environment git (> 2.17).
-- export and use environment variable.
-- use parameters / and set local variables.
-- If all are verified, checkout repostiroy that is sent in as parameter.
-- install nodejs 10 LTS, npm.
-- Check if everything at X version.
-- Run all checks, do not exit on first error.
-- Continuously update this script when we add dependencies.

 # Getting to know Linux

 Getting to know the Linux operating system

 - Create a git repository on GitHub for the course.
-- Solve the following problems inside folder assignments/day1 in your repository:

 ## Questions

 - [ ] What is Linux?
-- [ ] Why should you use Linux?
+- [ ] Why use Linux?
 What are the pros and cons?

 ## Objectives

 - [ ] Set up Linux Ubuntu 18.04 on your machine (options include, mono/dual
       boot, Virtual Machine options (VMWare, VirtualBox, Parallels), Boot from USB) (Not necessary on Mac)
-- [ ] Install an editor (options include, VS Code, Atom, WebStorm, Sublime).
+- [ ] Install an editor (options include VS Code, Atom, WebStorm, Sublime).
-- [ ] Install git, NodeJS, yarn.
+- [ ] Install git, NodeJS.

 ## Assignment

-Create a bash script that installs all your programs/dependencies (text editor and git.
+Create a bash script `verify_environment.sh` that checks required programs/dependencies.

 - [ ] Make sure all bash commands are commented.
 - [ ] The script should prompt the user with: